magnum/spot-react/README.md

-#Bootreact
+#Spot-react

-This is just another starting template for a react web application.
+This is just a sample app